mendersoftware/mender-docs/05.System-updates-Yocto-Project/99.Variables/docs.md

 > Value: &lt;key used to sign artifact&gt; (default: empty)

-Can be set to a private key which will be used to sign the update artifact.
+Optional path to a private key used to sign the update artifact.
 The default is empty, which means the artifact won't be signed.

 The signature can also be added or changed outside the build process, by using